Capital city: St. George’s

 The application process is confidential, with no disclosure or exchange of information with other governments or bodies, except when due diligence checks are carried out as part of the application process by an authorised due diligence agency.

-Grenada allows individuals to hold dual citizenship, and citizenship may be extended to family members, such as a spouse, dependent children, and dependent parents.
+Grenada allows individuals to hold dual citizenship, and citizenship may be extended to family members.
+Following changes announced in March 2019, dependent children are defined as up to the age of 30 (previously 26), and dependent parents or grandparents aged 55+ are also included.
 Children and young adults may obtain preferred access, and in some cases grants, to top schools and universities.

 Grenadian citizens also have the opportunity to apply for the USA E-2 visa.
 Grenada is one of the few countries to have an E-2 visa treaty of commerce arrangement with the United States.